gregcaporaso/q2-sapienns/README.md

 ## Usage: HUMAnN 3

+There seem to have not been changes to the HUMAnN file formats used here between version 2-3.5 (and likely version 4), so these tools should work with all of those versions [(source)](https://forum.biobakery.org/t/human-and-metaphlan-file-formats/4024/3?u=gregcaporaso).
+If you notice any issues, please let me know!

 ### Pathway abundance tables

 Import a HUMANn 3 _Pathway abundance file_.
 See the [HUMAnN 3 User Manual and Tutorial](https://huttenhower.sph.harvard.edu/humann) for details on this file and how to create it.
 There can be one or more samples in this file.
 If using default reference data with HUMANn 3, the pathway annotations will refer to [MetaCyc pathways](https://metacyc.org/).